 Here’s how to find it.
 From the MTR station and Disneyland Resort shuttles, walk through the big Hong Kong Disneyland Resort sign toward the park.
 You’ll pass the luggage storage area on the right.

 Some major expansion plans are underway at the park.
 These include a Frozen land called Arendelle: World of Frozen, dedicated to all things Elsa and Olaf.
-It is supposed to open in late 2021, but may be delayed due to park closures.
+It is supposed to open in late 2023.

 How Much Time to Spend in the Park